MCxQC/Hello-World/README.md

   - Alternatively, run "DeviceInfoFinder.ahk", found in the "Tools" tray menu, menubar, and the device section.

 * Loading Profiles
-  - The profile includes the events, the WMI period interval, and the window events (WinEvents) to monitor.
-In the Profile Manager, you can select whether or not to load them when loading profiles.
+  - The profile includes all events values, WMI period interval and window events (WinEvents) states.
+In the Profile Manager, you can select whether to load all event values or only the events states when loading profiles.

 * Applying Changes
   - To apply modifications, make sure to click the "Apply" button after creating or modifying an event, changing the WMI period, loading a profile etc...